MatthwFrost/Simpletodo/README.md

 # Simple todo

 This command allows you to input tasks into a file by one command, **todo**.
+This use case is probably very specific to my use, but I thought I would share it.

 ```
     todo "This is a command"